markfisher1/LAMP-stack-on-AWS/LAMP Stack setup ON AWS .md

 # Setting Up LAMP Stack on AWS:

-# 1.ON YOUR AWS CONSOLE Launch EC2 Instance:
+# 1. ON YOUR AWS CONSOLE Launch EC2 Instance:
 Deploy an EC2 instance with Ubuntu Linux OS, ensuring correct configurations. after launching your instance, remember to edit the inbound rules of your ec2 instance to create a new inbound rule set to http and IPv4 : cidir block 0.0.0.0/0

-# 2.
-# i.
+# 2. i.
 ON YOUR COMMAND PROMPT Connect to Instance:
 Establish SSH connection to the EC2 instance. cd "path to your key file" for eg- cd C:\Users\NAME\linux key  (remember to put the cd command before the path) then, click enter and copy and paste your AWS CONSOLE SSH (its found when you click on your instance name and click on connect,